LoicMasure/ASCAD/Readme.md

 It is easy to run these scripts on custom parameters, either by modifying the default values within the script, or by creating a new parameter file.

 ### <a name="ascad-generation"></a> ASCAD generation
-The [ASCAD_generate.py](ASCAD_generate.py) script is used to generate ASCAD databases from any of the available raw traces database.
+The [ASCAD_generate.py](ASCAD_generate.py) script is used to generate the ASCADv2 databases from the raw traces database.

 This script takes as an argument the name of a file containing a python dict with the following keys:
   * `traces_file`: this is the file name of the HDF5 raw traces with metadata database.
 Use this argument if all the traces are contained in a single file.